Last updated 21 February 2026: extensively updated Introduction, listing with many new species, and Bibliography.

 A look at the

 A large (about 35 species) and rather ancient African genus, being considered ancestral to some of the other gekkonid genera such as Tarentola (Branch).
 Members of this genus are rarely seen in the trade, partly because there is a perceived lack of interest in "brown geckos" (as Walls calls them), but mainly because South Africa and Namibia do not allow exports.
-Only one species, P. turneri (Turner's Gecko) occurs with any regularity in captivity.
-This gecko was formerly confused with P. bibronii, Bibron's Gecko: any references seen in hobbyist literature to "Bibron's Gecko" probably apply to Turner's Gecko instead.
-Both species are quite similar and both make good pets.
+The two species that were once considered common pets, P. turner and P. bibronii, are now considered to be members of Chondrodactylus instead.

 The genus is characterised by the following: dilated toe tips, usually with undivided scansors: no femoral pores, but preanal pores may be present.
 Body scales small, granular and non-overlapping, with scattered, large keeled tubercles.
 Most if not all are nocturnal.
 They live in a diverse range of habitats and feed mainly on arthropods.
 The range of this genus is centred on southern Africa, with some reaching East Africa, the northernmost limit of their distribution.